abrander/phpusage/README.md

 Automatic logging
 -----------------
 For deplying it can be useful to enable automatic logging of all script execution.
-The included files *phpusage.ini* can be included in PHP configuration for automatic logging of all processes.
+The file *phpusage.ini* can be included in PHP configuration for automatic logging of all processes.
 Remember to update path.

 The script *auto_prepend_file.php* will simply call
 ```register_shutdown_function(array('PhpUsage', 'logUsage'));```.